How They Work

 Why slats?
 Won't mud go through the gaps?

-So far we've modeled both CombOvers and Toupees as solid shields.
+So far we've modelled both CombOvers and Toupees as solid shields.
 However, CombOvers are made of many small slats to reduce weight.
 Let's do some high-school geometry...

 If trying to create a shield, to make it as small as possible, you want it to be at right angles to the thing you're shielding from.
 Any other angle and it has to be bigger.
 If it is at 45deg, it needs to be 40% bigger to have the same effect.

 Using the mud trajectory modelling above, the slats are carefully positioned and angled so that mud always meets the face of a slat, never a gap.
-From many viewing angles it looks like mud could slip straight through, but those angles aren't the trajectories the mud is traveling on.
+From many viewing angles it looks like mud could slip straight through, but those angles aren't the trajectories the mud is actually travelling on.

 Won't mud go round the side when I steer?